Chapter 24 – Problems in Canberra’s ANU – 1968-9

 1. Thesis Preparation

 My problems were probably greater than those suffered by most Ph.D. students.
 Materials were in a difficult foreign language.
-And I still did not have enough data.
+And despite my good luck in obtaining the Kojima list of Japanese overseas investment, and using that to seek the motives for each investment, I still did not have enough theoretical data to tie it into a PhD thesis.

 Japan was still not a very large, or welcome, player on the world economic stage.
 Its direct investment overseas was still small.